deathworlders/online/content/books/deathworlders/chapter-50-counterattack-pt2-homefront.md

 Firth palmed the back of Adam’s head and pulled him tight.
 “I know.”

 They held for a long moment longer.
-The surprise came when ‘Horse stood up and hit the button that returned the gravity to Earth normal. *That* was a weight of Firth’s battered shoulders, and he groaned as normal Gs actually left him feeling nearly weightless.
+The surprise came when ‘Horse stood up and hit the button that returned the gravity to Earth normal. *That* was a weight off Firth’s battered shoulders, and he groaned as normal Gs actually left him feeling nearly weightless.

 “What...the fuck you turn it up to?
 Fuckin’ *Jupiter?!”*